Keyboard shortcuts

 )

-The function validates that the fee is exact, the deposit meets the dust minimum, and the UTXO has not been previously deposited.
+The function validates that the deposit meets the minimum amount and the UTXO has not been previously deposited.
 The request is then placed in the deposit queue for committee members to begin monitoring for confirmation on Bitcoin.

 graph LR